Personal account of Brig James Hill's experiences in Normandy

-The 1st Canadian Parachute Battalion served with 3rd Parachute Brigade and 6th Airborne Division and saw distinguished action from Normandy, the Ardennes and The Rhine Crossing.
+The 1st Canadian Parachute Battalion served with the 3rd Parachute Brigade and 6th Airborne Division and saw distinguished action from Normandy, the Ardennes and The Rhine Crossing.

 At the start of The Second World War, Canada, like many allied countries, did not appreciate the devastating effect airborne forces could have and had not developed their own.
-However, Col EM Burns of the Canadian was a strong proponent of parachute troops and highlighted how they would be useful as a force to deploy rapidly to remote parts of Canada in the event of invasion.
+However, Col EM Burns of the Canadians was a strong proponent of parachute troops and highlighted how they would be useful as a force to deploy rapidly to remote parts of Canada in the event of invasion.
 This, combined with the setting up of airborne forces in the UK, led the Canadians to officially establish the 1 Parachute Battalion.
 On 1 July, 1942 it was approved by the Cabinet War Committee.
-Their motto was "Ex Coelis" - "Out of the Clouds".
+Their new motto was "Ex Coelis" - "Out of the Clouds".

 A training centre for Canadian Airborne Forces began construction at Camp Shilo, Manitoba Province.
-In the meantime, another training centre was needed.
+But in the meantime, another training centre was needed.
 Therefore, four months' training was initially undertaken at Fort Benning in Georgia alongside fledgling US airborne troops.
-Darrel L. Harris described the Americans' training process:
+It was here that the advance elements of the Battalion arrived on August 14, 1942.
+Tragically, the first CO of the Battalion, HD Proctor, died on September 7 when a transport plane sheared his rigging lines.

 "This consisted of four stages, "A", "B", "C", and "D".
 The first three consisted of ground training and the first week was devoted to physical training.
 Then introduction into other phases such as the suspended harness, the mock tower (35' off the ground) and in the third stage we were introduced to the high tower and "shock harness".
 The high tower was approximately 250' high with three "free" arms and one "controlled" arm.
 On the controlled arm we were given rides in a chair suspended beneath a parachute canopy and were also taken up in a shock harness.
 This was a rather terrifying bit of apparatus and was discontinued many years ago in Canada.
 The last stage was "D" stage devoted to making the required number of parachute jumps which numbered five".

 In March 1943, the Battalion arrived at Camp Shilo for the first time with the Canadian Government still intending them for home defence.
-But on April 7, 1943, the War Committee authorised the incorporation of the Canadians into a new British Airborne Division.
+But on April 7, 1943, the War Committee authorised the incorporation of the Canadians into a new British Airborne Division (in an offensive role).
 They arrived in the UK on July 28, 1943, and were stationed at Carter Barracks, Bulford.
 From here they went to Ringway to retrain using British X-Type parachutes and adapt the techniques they had learnt in the US to jump from a variety of British aircraft.
 After arrival in the UK, they came under command of the 3rd Parachute Brigade and Brigadier James Hill.

 The battalion was used for the first time in combat during the allied invasion of Normandy.
 Emplaning on the evening of 5 June, they dropped into France at approx 0130 the following morning.
 The battalion had a number of tasks including destroying the radio station at Varaville, securing the DZ, protecting the flanks of 9th Parachute Battalions actions at Merville and destroying bridges at Varaville and Dives.